omise/bluepine/README.md

     string :password
   end

-  # `params: true` will use default params for validating incoming request
+  # `params: true` will use default params for validating incoming requests
   post  :create, params: true

-  # this will re-use `username` param from default params
+  # this will re-use the `username` param from default params
   patch :update, params: %i[username] end
 ```

 #### Using no params `params: false` (default behaviour)

-If we don't want our endpoint's method to re-use default params.
-We can specify `params: false` to endpoint method's arguments.
+If we don't want our endpoint's method to use default params, we can specify `params: false` in the endpoint method's arguments.

 > Note: this is the default behaviour.
 So we can leave it blank.